FloppyDisco/marauders-map/README.md

 ## Implementation

-this extension works by reading and writing keybindings from keybindings.json it doesn't really add much special sauce, it just manages keybindings using dynamic "when" clauses. but then again, the best magic tricks are usually the simplest...
+This extension works by reading and writing keybindings from keybindings.json it doesn't really add much special sauce, it just manages keybindings using dynamic "when" clauses. but then again, the best magic tricks are usually the simplest...